iotserver24/api.consumet.org/README.md

   </a>
 </p>

-Consumet scrapes data from various websites and provides APIs for accessing the data to satisfy your needs.
+Consumet scrapessdsdas data from various websites and provides APIs for accessing the data to satisfy your needs.

 > [!IMPORTANT]
 > Self-hosting the Consumet is required to use the API.
 Consumet API is no longer publicly available.
 Please refer to the [Installation section](#installation) for more information on hosting your own instance.